km from Textile Souk, Omega Hotel Dubai is set in Dubai and offers free WiFi

 your consulate regarding the current visa and health requirements, as they are

 subject to change without prior notice.

-11. Website Usage Restrictions: All content in this website, including
+11. Website Usage Restrictions: All content in this website, including logo, images,

-content for any non-personal, commercial, or illegitimate purposes.
+non-personal, commercial, or illegitimate purposes.